Written by Medicover Team and Medically Reviewed by Dr Badal Shivnarayan Taori, General Medicine.

 In cases where hyperplasia causes significant symptoms or has a high risk of progressing to cancer, surgical intervention may be necessary.
 For instance, a hysterectomy may be recommended for severe endometrial hyperplasia, while transurethral resection of the prostate (TURP) is a common procedure for BPH.

 Certain lifestyle and dietary changes can help manage hyperplasia.
-For example, maintaining a healthy weight and diet can reduce the risk of endometrial hyperplasia, while regular exercise can improve urinary symptoms in BPH.
+For example, maintaining a healthy weight and diet can reduce the risk of endometrial hyperplasia, while regular exercise can help alleviate urinary symptoms associated with BPH.

 Regular monitoring and follow-up are crucial for managing hyperplasia, especially in cases with a higher risk of cancer development.
 Periodic imaging studies, biopsies, and clinical evaluations help track the condition and adjust treatment as needed.